 Tuck your workspace inside a wardrobe!
 Open the doors in the morning and you’re open for business.
 A standing support is a good way to keep your posture in check as it keeps your body in an active position.

 Close the doors when you leave

 With the right interior, you can fit an amazing amount of functionality in a super small footprint.
 And when you’re done with your workday, simply close the doors – and be home.

 The workspace floating in space

 Using shallow, wall-hung surfaces and shelves means that you can fit in a place to work wherever you have a stretch of open wall space.
 It’s also ideal for corners and short walls that can be hard to use otherwise.
 Pull up a chair and you’re ready to go.

-When working from home, chances are you have to share space with other members of the household.
-So make it easy to shift between activities.
+Make it easy to shift between activities.
 Choose a spot where you can have your things collected nearby, in a cabinet or on a trolley that’s easy to pull out and hide away.”